reconquest/sould/README.md

     I'll give an example: a client just made push to the origin repository.
 The push-receive hooks sends update request to  the sould master server.
-If, at this moment, the master server, can't connect to the origin repository, it'll remember that, and when some client will try to get a tar archive, would will try to make a pull.
+If, at this moment, the master server, can't connect to the origin repository, it'll remember that, and later, when some client tries to get a tar archive, the sould server will try to make a pull again.

 - *sould has been restarted*

     Anything can happen.
-But if sould hasn't never pull changes to this mirror (mirror directory can be just copied to storage directory), then he will try to make a pull request.
+But if sould hasn't never pull changes to this mirror (mirror directory can be just copied to storage directory), then it will try to make a pull again.

 **sould** also always sends http headers:

 - `X-State` - this header contains the latest pull status.
 It can be either `success` or `failed`.

 - `X-Date` - date of latest successfully mirror update.